 Period Amount

-Inception-to-FY2013 \$0.00
+Inception-to-FY2014 \$0.00

-FY2014 0.00
+FY2015 0.00

-Total Expenditures through FY2014 \$0.00
+Total Expenditures through FY2015 \$0.00

 This project captures costs related to managing the overall 2000 Measure A Transit Improvement Program.
 Activities include preparation of progress and cost reports, financial forecasting, and other general tasks that are not attributable to individual projects.
-It also includes costs incurred by the 2000 Measure A Citizens Watchdog Committee (CWC) in fulfillment of its ballot-mandated responsibilities including: annual compliance audit; conducting public hearings; issuing and printing reports; and publishing in local newspapers public notices, and annual report.
+It also includes costs incurred by the 2000 Measure A Citizens Watchdog Committee (CWC) in fulfillment of its ballot-mandated responsibilities including: annual compliance audit; conducting public hearings; issuing and printing reports; and publishing in local newspapers public notices, announcements, the results of the compliance audit, and the availability of the CWC's annual report.